KasperThystrup/ghettoblast/README.md

 * conda 4.6.14

 ## Setup
-In order to make the pipeline work, copy the following text field, copy it into a plain text file and save it as `config/config.yaml`
+In order to make the pipeline work, fill following text field, copy it into a plain text file and save it as `config/config.yaml`
 ```
 query_file:
         /path/to/target_seqs.fasta
 sample_path:
-        /path/to/sample_dir/
+        /path/to/sample_dir
 outdir:
-        /path/to/output_dir/
+        /path/to/output_dir
 exclude_seqs:
         FALSE
 top_only: